 At Harvard Medical School, the Corporate Learning team provides emerging and established organizations with the knowledge they need to address the industry's toughest business challenges.
 Our extensive portfolio, including a range of cutting-edge Executive Education programs, helps teams achieve their potential by advancing their knowledge and capabilities in areas ranging from medical science and emerging diseases to employee health and wellness, and how artificial intelligence is shaping health care and advancing digital innovation.
 A comprehensive ecosystem of online, in-person, and hybrid solutions supports learners at all levels—from new hires to CEOs and their leadership teams.

-Chief Technology Officer, Lila Sciences; Associate Professor, Harvard Medical School
+Chief Technology Officer, Lila Sciences; Associate Professor, Department of Epidemiology, Harvard T.H.
+Chan School of Public Health

 Physician-Scientist; Deputy Editor, NEJM AI